High Mileage vs Full Synthetic Oil

 Back in the eighties, I used Castrol GTX in my old muscle cars, so I like the brand.
 Castrol GTX High Mileage Oil is formulated to be less phosphorus than other synthetic blend oils.

 Shop: Castrol GTX High Mileage Oil

-We often select Castrol GTX High Mileage for our daughter's 2008 Chevy Cobalt, which currently has 105,000 miles.
+Castrol GTX High Mileage is often selected for our daughter's 2008 Chevy Cobalt, which currently has 121,000 miles.
 Recommended oil change interval is 5,000 miles.

-As a third choice, I frequently buy Pennzoil High Mileage Oil when it's on sale.
+As a third choice, I'll purchase Pennzoil High Mileage Oil when it's on sale.

 Full Synthetic Oil Benefits

-If your vehicle sees wintery-cold start ups, brutal-hot summer driving, or daily stop-and-go traffic, you should be putting full synthetic oil in your crankcase.
-Even if your car or truck doesn't see these extreme driving conditions, it will still benefit from full synthetic oil, just not as much.
+If your vehicle sees cold winter start-ups, brutal-hot summer driving, or daily stop-and-go traffic, you should be putting full synthetic oil in your crankcase.
+But even if your car or truck doesn't see these extreme driving conditions, it will still benefit from full synthetic oil, just not as much.

 Castrol Edge Full Synthetic Oil